kushalsharma007/VHDL-Embedded-System/README.md

   <li>078 Poush VHDL for JK flip-flop using PROCESS</li>
   <li>078 Baishakh VHDL code to design an elevator's control unit with necessary assumptions using state machine.</li>
   <li>076 Baisakh write a code for Decoder using VHDL</li>
-  <li>074 Bhadra, 072 Ashwin VHDL code for a custom processor that calculates LCM of two numbers as a fsm</li>
+  <li>074 Bhadra, 072 Ashwin and Kushal VHDL code for a custom processor that calculates LCM of two numbers as a fsm</li>
   <li>073 Bhadra, 071 Bhadra VHDL code for a custom processor that calculates GCD of two numbers</li>
   <li>070 Bhadra code for BCD counter to display 0 to 9999 in seven segment using VHDL</li>
 </ol>